Why Are Natural Teeth So Resilient?

 This work addresses the fundamental question of how biological hard tissues have enhanced mechanical properties despite structurally inferior building blocks that are arranged in multiple levels of hierarchical structure.
 Teeth are covered with a very hard cell-free substance called dental enamel.
 However, enamel by itself does not lead to dental toughness.
 In fact, it is the underlying dentin that gives a tooth durability and tensile strength.
 The natural "bonding" of enamel to dentin transfers this resistant quality over to the enamel, which contributes with its hardness against mechanical attrition and chemical erosion.

 Dental porcelain behaves very similar to isolated enamel.
 It is very brittle and has low tensile strength.
 But once dental porcelain is meticulously bonded to the underlying tooth structure by a well-trained cosmetic dentist, it behaves the same way as enamel: it is more resistant to stress.
-I discussed this important aspect of cosmetic dentistry already at at my technical specification page about dental bonding.
+I discussed this important aspect of cosmetic dentistry already at my technical-specification page about dental bonding.

 References: